Birational Geometry of Singular Moduli Spaces of O'Grady Type: Abstract

 \section{Abstract}

 Following Bayer and Macr\`{i}, we study the birational geometry of singular moduli spaces $M$ of sheaves on a K3 surface $X$ which admit symplectic resolutions.
 More precisely, we use the \bmm map from the space of Bridgeland stability conditions $\stabno(X)$ to the cone of movable divisors on $M$ to relate wall-crossing in $\stabno(X)$ to birational transformations of $M$.
-We give a complete classification of walls in $\stabno(X)$ and show that every birational model of $M$ obtained by performing a finite sequence of flops from $M$ appears as a moduli space of Bridgeland semistable objects on $X$.
+We give a complete classification of walls in $\stabno(X)$ and show that every minimal birational model of $M$ in the sense of the log minimal model program appears as a moduli space of Bridgeland semistable objects on $X$.
 An essential ingredient of our proof is an isometry between the orthogonal complement of a Mukai vector inside the algebraic Mukai lattice of $X$ and the N\'{e}ron-Severi lattice of $M$ which generalises results of Yoshioka, as well as Perego and Rapagnetta.
 Moreover, this allows us to conclude that the symplectic resolution of $M$ is deformation equivalent to the $10$-dimensional irreducible holomorphic symplectic manifold found by O'Grady.